Astroua/TurbuStat/docs/tutorials/applying_apodizing_functions.rst

 .. image:: images/rednoise_pspec_slope3_2D_slicecross.png

 The ringing at large scales is evident in the cross-shape in the 2D power spectrum.
 This affects the azimuthally-averaged 1D power-spectrum, and therefore the slope of the power-spectrum.
 Tapering the values at the edges can account for this.

+The power-spectrum also appears noisier than the original, yet no noise has been added to the image.
+This is due to the image no longer being fully sampled for a power-spectrum index of :math:`3`.
+This index has most of its power on large scales, so the most prominent structure is on large scales, and slicing has removed significant portions of the large-scale structure.
+Also note that there is no "hole" at the centre of the 2D power-spectrum since the mean of the sliced image is not :math:`0`.

 We will now compare the how the different apodizing kernels change the power-spectrum shape: